-- cls (class) TestCase to add the parametrized test to. - directory (str) The path to the files to turn into tests - suffix Suffix of the files that should be turned into tests (other files in the directory are ignored) - filter A function to be called with the name of each found file.
-If this function returns True, no test is created - wrapper A unittest decorator like unittest.skip() or unittest. expectedFailure(). - wrapper callable (decorator)
+- cls (class) TestCase to add the parametrized test to. - directory (str) The path to the files to turn into tests - suffix Suffix of the files that should be turned into tests (other files in the directory are ignored)

-ferenda.testutil.parametrize_repotester(cls, include_failures=True)
+- filter Will be called with the name of each matching file.
+If the filter callable returns True, no test is created - wrapper A unittest decorator like unittest.skip() or unittest.expectedFailure(). - wrapper callable (decorator)

+'''

+ferenda.testutil.parametrize_repotester(cls)

+'''